srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 The number of weights of a node normally depends on the number of nodes in the previous layer.
 Since we want this number to be dynamic we use an empty array or *flexible array member*.
-At the same time we need to remember how many weights this node actually has.
+But we need to remember how many weights a node actually has.
-This is what `wcount` (*= weight count*) is for.
+This is what `wcount` (weight count) is for.

 Next we put several of these nodes to form a layer